 Promoting positive behaviour

 At Heatherside we believe in a positive approach to behaviour management.
 We use encouragement and reward for good behaviour and a clear, consistent and shared approach for addressing unacceptable behaviour.
-We are a ‘Rights Respecting School’, where the UN Conventions on the Rights of the Child help us to understand our responsibilities as well as our rights.
+We believe in a ‘Rights Respecting’ approach, where British Values and the UN Conventions on the Rights of the Child help us to understand our responsibilities as well as our rights.

 Our School Charter